akkera102/gbadev-ja-test/131_shuumatsu_bgm_test/README.md

 # 131_shuumatsu_bgm_test

-This is ROM of the sound music used in I––‚Ì‰ß‚²‚µ•û for GBA.
+This is ROM of the sound music used in Shuumatsu no Sugoshikata for GBA.

 Created by Hoshi.